vforchi/AoC/README.md

-Solutions of Advent of Code 2020.
+Solutions of Advent of Code.

-The code is in java 15 with vavr, apache commons and guava.
+The code is in java 17 with vavr, apache commons and guava.

 You can run a specific day like this:
 `./gradlew run --args="2020 4"`